gap-system/GapWWW/Contacts/People/Council/council.md

 coordinate the process by which submitted GAP packages were refereed.
 This process has been abolished by unanimous agreement of the Council in February 2024.
-There are other venues for this today which did not exist back then, such as the
-[Journal of Open Source Software (JOSS)](https://joss.theoj.org) or the
+There are other venues for this today which did not exist when the GAP Council was founded, such as the [Journal of Open Source Software (JOSS)](https://joss.theoj.org) or the
 [Journal of Software for Algebra and Geometry (JSAG)](https://msp.org/jsag/).